ConnectThink/WP-SCSS/readme.md

     |  --ie.scss

 ####SCSS Variables From PHP
 SCSS variable support from PHP in scssphp is implemented in the same way as [leafo's lessphp](http://leafo.net/lessphp/docs/#setting_variables_from_php).
-In order to set SCSS variables from PHP you must create a php file with `$php_vars` set to an array similar to what's shown in leafo's documentation.
+In order to set SCSS variables from PHP you must create a php file with `$wp_scss_php_vars` set to an array similar to what's shown in leafo's documentation.

 Example - /library/php/vars.php (*Files are defined relative to your theme folder)

     <?php
-      $php_vars = array(
+      $wp_scss_php_vars = array(
         "color" => "red",
         "base"  => "960px",
         "font"  => "Arial, sans-serif"